Tag Archives: Oz Minerals

 “Our expertise in mineral processing, combined with our commitment to providing tailored solutions to our clients, made us the preferred choice for OZ Minerals.
 We look forward to working closely with their team to achieve the project’s objectives and deliver value to all stakeholders involved.”

-HydroFloat coarse particle flotation technology has been used successfully at the likes of Newcrest Mining’s Cadia copper-gold project, in Australia, and Anglo American’s El Soldado and Quellaveco copper operations, in Chile and Peru, respectively.
+HydroFloat coarse particle flotation technology has been used successfully at the likes of Newcrest Mining’s Cadia copper-gold project, in Australia, and at Anglo American’s El Soldado mine in Chile.
+It will also soon be commissioned at Anglo’s Quellaveco copper operations in Peru.

 GR Engineering to design and construct OZ Minerals’ West Musgrave process plant